 The palace is hailed for its splendid ornamented ceilings of various wooden architecture designs: leveled ceilings, dome or semi-dome ceilings.
 The ceilings are internally covered with plaster and garnished with colored ornaments.
 Dried plastic has been used to produce different greenery shapes.
 The terraces surfaces have been covered in the same way.
 All ceilings have been isolated to protect them from rain.

 A 35m high quadratic marble has been used for the floor of the two halls, the room southern to the second hall, the terraces and the bathroom.
 Parquet floor is fitted onto the two rooms lying in the palace’s north-western front.

 The walls and ceilings of the palace are garnished with colored greenery ornaments and some birds figures.
 The influence of the Ottoman rococo is quite obtrusive especially in the buildings of that period which is a European impact.
-Moreover the Pharonic impact is highly discernible in the Corniche at the external fronts of the palace.
+Moreover the Pharaonic impact is highly discernible in the corniche at the external fronts of the palace.